Chart Color Schemes

 Irymple's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-The most prevalent medical conditions are arthritis and asthma, affecting 8.7% and 8.7% of residents respectively.
-69.1% of residents report being completely free from medical ailments, compared to 65.1% in the Rest of Vic.
-Irymple has 19.0% of its population aged 65 and over (1207 people).
-Health outcomes among seniors are above average, outperforming the general population in health metrics.
+Private health cover rate is very low at approximately 49% of the total population (~3,127 people), compared to the national average of 55.7%.
+The most common medical conditions are arthritis and asthma, impacting 8.7% and 8.7% of residents respectively.
+69.1% of residents declare themselves completely clear of medical ailments, compared to 65.1% across Rest of Vic.
+18.9% of residents are aged 65 and over (1,216 people).
+Health outcomes among seniors in Irymple are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health